wulkano/Kap/docs/plugins.md

 The `action` function is where you implement the behavior of your service.
 The function receives a `context` argument with some metadata and utility methods.

-- `.inputPath`: The path to the input trimmed `mp4` file
+- `.inputPath`: The path to the input trimmed `mp4` file.
-- `.outputPath`: The path where the resulting `mp4` file should be by the end of the action
+- `.outputPath`: The path where the resulting `mp4` file should be by the end of the action.
 - `.exportOptions`: An object containing info about the recording (note that the input video has already been resized and trimmed):
-	- `.width`: Width of the input file
+	- `.width`: Width of the input file.
-	- `.height`: Height of the input file
+	- `.height`: Height of the input file.
-	- `.format`: The selected format in which the video will be converted to later on
+	- `.format`: The selected format in which the video will be converted to later on.
-	- `.fps`: The selected fps that will be used for the final conversion
+	- `.fps`: The selected FPS that will be used for the final conversion.
-	- `.duration`: Duration of the trimmed input file
+	- `.duration`: Duration of the trimmed input file.
-	- `.isMuted`: Whether the video is muted or not
+	- `.isMuted`: Whether the video is muted or not.
-	- `.loop`: Whether the resulting GIF or APNG file will be looped or not
+	- `.loop`: Whether the resulting GIF or APNG file will be looped or not.
-- `.convert(args, text)`: A utility function which accepts an array of ffmpeg arguments and handles executing the command, parsing the progress, generating time estimate and showing it to the user.
+- `.convert(args, text)`: A utility function which accepts an array of `ffmpeg` arguments and handles executing the command, parsing the progress, generating time estimate and showing it to the user.
 The second argument is optional and defaults to `Converting`.
-Can be something more descriptive to your service like `Reversing` and will be used for the status reporting.
+It can be something more descriptive to your service like `Reversing` and will be used for the status reporting.

 Example (reversing a video):